petzval/btferret/README.md

 clientnode = Node number of the device that sent the packet data = array of packet data bytes datlen = number of bytes in data[] - max 400

+RETURN one of the following

+SERVER_CONTINUE = Wait for another packet
+SERVER_EXIT     = Stop server and disconnect
+                  Client should be running wait_for_disconnect()

 ```

 SAMPLE CODE